-Now go to terminal and type top and hit enter.
+Now go to the terminal and type top and hit enter.

-All the process will now show up along with their PID.
+All the processes will now show up along with their PID.

-Now go to terminal and type kill command and the PID.
+Now go to the terminal and type the kill command and the PID.
 The process will terminate.

 Wait; there is more to the story.
 However, this is for advanced users.
-If you just want a no brainer command then stop here.
+If you just want a no-brainer command then stop here.
 The above command is enough to terminate a process.
 There is another thing you need to do.
-Because the proper way to execute a kill command is following.
+Because the proper way to execute a kill command is the following.